torsday/notebook/ops/ldap.md

 Term                 | Definition
 ---------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-base `dn`            | the point from where a server will search for users. e.g. An LDAP search for the user admin will be done by the server starting at the base `dn` ( `dc=example,dc=com` ) filter               | allows certain entries in the subtree and excludes others.
+base `dn`            | the point from where a server will search for users. e.g. An LDAP search for the user admin will be done by the server starting at the base `dn` ( `dc=example,dc=com` )
+`dn` | Distinguished Name, an entry's fully qualified name, unambiguously refers to an entry in the tree.
+It's the concatenation of its `rdn` and its immediate superior's `dn`. e.g. `UID=nobody@example.com,DC=example,DC=com`, `CN=John Smith,OU=Sales,O=ACME Limited,L=Moab,ST=Utah,C=US` filter               | allows certain entries in the subtree and excludes others.
 One level            | indicates a search of objects immediately subordinate to the base object, but does not include the base object itself. search base          | (the distinguished name of the search base object) defines the location in the directory from which the LDAP search begins. search scope         | defines how deep to search within the search base. selection            | indicates what attributes to return from objects that match the filter criteria.
 Subtree              | indicates a search of the base object and the entire subtree of which the base object distinguished name is the topmost object.
-Distinguished Name | [An entry's fully qualified name, known as its Distinguished Name (DN) [X.501], is the concatenation of its RDN and its immediate superior's DN.
-A Distinguished Name unambiguously refers to an entry in the tree.
-The following are examples of string representations of DNs. e.g. `UID=nobody@example.com,DC=example,DC=com`, `CN=John Smith,OU=Sales,O=ACME Limited,L=Moab,ST=Utah,C=US`](http://web.archive.org/web/20130812025333/http://tools.ietf.org/html/rfc4512#section-2.3)
+`rdn` | Relative Distinguished Name.
+DIT | Directory Information Tree.
+The hierarchy of objects that make up the local directory structure.
+More than one DIT may be supported by an LDAP server. bind | When connection is made to an LDAP server the first operation of the sequence is called a bind.
+The bind operation sends the `dn` of the entry that will be used for authentication and the password (usually contained in the userPassword attribute) to be used.
+In the case of an anonymous bind both values will be `NULL`.
+A Bind operation does not allow searching and therefore the DN used for authentication must be the same as the DN which initially created the entry.

 ## Basics